 The steps and staircase have been completely redone.

 Yep, this side also had maroon and dark pink carpet…everywhere!
 All three floors.
 We replaced a lot of the wood floors in both sides.
 Unfortunately, the original wood planks were too damaged to use except in a few areas.
+I added an awesome carpet runner on the stairs and I love how it turned out.

 Just up the stairs is another bath.
 This one is large.
 I love that the washer and dryer fit on the second floor, it’s a lot more convenient.
 I haven’t done any work in here yet, other than a fresh coat of paint.
 But, I’m sure that will change over time 🙂